Photo: Wikimedia Commons

 Photo: Wikimedia Commons / Hans Peters

-Without Cruyff, the pressure was on Rob Rensenbrink and Johnny Rep to provide the goals, aided this time by Rene van der Kerkhof and Neeskens, who was playing in a more advanced role than 1974.
+Without Cruyff, the pressure was on Rob Rensenbrink and Johnny Rep to provide the goals, aided this time by Rene van der Kerkhof and Neeskens, who was playing in a more advanced role than at the 1974 World Cup.
 Indeed, a few of the team had been pushed further forward - Arie Haan and Wim Jansen, both of whom could play in defence, were now in midfield.

 The Dutch found themselves in Group 4, alongside Peru, Scotland and Iran.
 It was a decent draw and a group which they were expected to qualify from comfortably.
 They started their campaign with a decent 3:0 victory over Iran, Rensenbrink grabbing an early tournament hat-trick, two of them penalties as he'd now taken over the spot-kick duties from Johan Neeskens.

 A nil-nil draw against Peru put them in the driving seat for the group, and they headed into the final game against Scotland knowing that a draw, or even a narrow defeat, would probably be enough to take them into the second round.